sermons/wonders/slides/slides.md

 # Is our family **waiting** for God to save His **remnant**?

 ---
+## 581 'Tis So Sweet to Trust in Jesus

+---
 <!-- .slide: <%= bg("unsplash-Jztmx9yqjBw-stars.jpg") %> -->
 ## For Signs and Wonders [(Is8)](# "ref")
 1. The Remnant Waiting Upon the Lord [(v16-17)](# "ref")